UBESP-DCTV/laims.analysis/README.md

 tracking all it’s dependencies.

-In the `dev/` folder, you will find also the `02-dev_cycle.R` and the `03-check_cycle.R` helping you across the development and validation of the project.
+In the `dev/` folder, you will find also the `02-dev_cycle.R` and the `03-run_cycle.R` helping you across the development and execution/update of the project.

 ## Functionalities